 - All family members will recognize that he’s looking at the green candy, because duh.

-- My visiting cousin, who shows signs of being autistic or Broad Autism Phenotype, is the wild card.
+- My cousin, who shows signs of being autistic or Broad Autism Phenotype, is the wild card.

 I also chose to ask each family member to explain their answer to the second question.

 Unsurprisingly, every member of the all-adult study population was able to tell that Charlie was looking at the green candy.

 Here’s a table of my results for question 2 (what Charlie wants).